OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Administration_and_Organisation.md

 define default values to be edited later on by your course participants when sending e-mails.

+In the fields "Subject (form)" and "Message (form)", you can optionally specify default values.

+ * *Subject*: If the subject is predefined, it cannot be changed by the participants.
+If the subject is left empty in the template, the participants have to define their own subject (mandatory field).
+ * *Message*: The predefined message can be edited by the participants when sending an e-mail.

 In addition, the message / subject can be designed with the use of variables personal and course-related.